 For years, I dreamed of having a family milk cow and one day, it happened.
 I loved Gertie so much and my family enjoyed her fresh milk.
 When we moved to Florida, we had to send her back to Tonya. ’twas a sad day in my life, indeed.

-We’ve been planning to get a milk cow here in Florida but it hasn’t happened yet……. and then, we found out that we are cow milk intolerant.
-Actually, we are A1 casein intolerant and most cow milk is A1 casein.
+We’ve been planning to get a milk cow here in Florida but it hasn’t happened yet……. and then, we found out that we are A1 casein intolerant and most cow milk is A1 casein.
 There are cows who are tested for A2 status but they tend to be a little (or a lot) out of our budget.
 Uh-oh, this changes everything.
 What were we to do now?
 Get goats, of course!

 So… We Got Goats

-After lamenting over the fact that I couldn’t get a beloved milk cow, I put on my big girl pants and got over it.
+After lamenting over the fact that I couldn’t get a beloved milk cow for now, I put on my big girl pants and got over it.
 I started researching about keeping goats- breeds, milk production, butterfat content, and pretty much anything I could find about goats.

 We quickly settled on the Nubian breed for our family homestead.
 They have a high butterfat content and their milk is very sweet.
 I was really expecting it to taste different than cow’s milk but much to my pleasant surprise, I can’t tell a difference when its fresh and cold.

 The adventure began to find our very own goats.
 We thought we’d start with two and see how it went.
 You’ll quickly learn that goat math isn’t the same as regular math….. two quickly becomes eight.
 I’ll tell you more about that in a minute.